cloudflare/cfrpki/README.md

 ### Tools

-`cmd/localrpki` performs simple validation against files.
+`cmd/localrpki` performs simple validation against files and generate a JSON prefix list.

+`cmd/ctrpki` performs simple validation against files and send them to a Certificate Transparency Log.

 `cmd/octorpki` perfoms complete validation, with RRDP and Rsync.
 See the section below for more information.